OctopusDeploy/People/Customer-Success-Engineering/Technical-Account-Managment/L3-Solutions-Architect-TAM.md

 - I can identify expansion opportunities and work with Key Account Managers to determine goals and recognize churn risk.
 - I identify customer readiness for business reviews and provide valuable input.
 - I am the advocate for my customers within Octopus.
+- I proactively develop the agenda for a customer call.
+Surfacing features and items of interest to the customer.

 <details>
 <summary>Examples</summary>